-- To use Web Inspector in conjunction with the BlackBerry Browser, you must first enable it in the BlackBerry Browser options.
-Enabling Web Inspector in the browser options only allows you to inspect content that is displayed in the BlackBerry Browser.
+- To use Web Inspector with the BlackBerry Browser, you must first enable it in the BlackBerry Browser options.
+Enabling Web Inspector in the browser options allows you to inspect only the content that is displayed in the BlackBerry Browser.

-Once Web Inspector is enabled, the browser or application displays the IP address and port number it will use to serve the content.
+Once Web Inspector is enabled, the browser or app displays the IP address and port number it uses to serve the content.

 Enable Web Inspector for a BlackBerry WebWorks app